 Gohan scratched the hair at the back of his head, distractedly looking up at the cloudy sky.
 Damn, that had been too close.
 Way too close.
 He really would have kissed her if it hadn't been for the interruption.
 Gohan knew that he had just been giving himself excuses to do it, and despite how he craved to kiss Videl, it wouldn't be right, not as long as she didn't know about his superhero persona.

-He swallowed hard.
-He really needed to hurry up and tell her, because if nothing interrupted them next time, and surely there would be a next time, he won't be able to stop himself then.
+Glancing at her, he swallowed hard.
+He really needed to hurry up and tell her, because if nothing interrupted them next time, and surely there would be a next time, he wouldn't be able to stop himself then.
 Perhaps he should tell her today?

 But… What if it went wrong?
 The mere thought of it clenched his heart painfully.
 He didn't want to ruin their first date.
 And he could always tell her tomorrow at school, right?
 He might be making excuses again, but if things really were to go wrong when he told her, Gohan wanted to at least have one nice date with Videl.
 It wasn't too much to ask, was it?